Skip to content

 Alternate Ballon d'Or: Last 14 winners without Lionel Messi or Cristiano Ronaldo

-Those old enough to remember football before Messi and Cristiano Ronaldo may recall the Ballon d’Or usually being awarded to someone different each year; in the 10 years before the GOATs took over, the list of Ballon d’Or winners read:
+Those old enough to remember football before Messi and Ronaldo may recall the Ballon d’Or usually being awarded to someone different each year; in the 10 years before the GOATs took over, the list of Ballon d’Or winners read:

 Not bad a roll call.